CompuTec/processforce-docs/current/user-guide/quality-control/quality-control-test/quality-control-test.md

 This form allows the user to create a Quality Control Test.

-1. Select and add a **ADD LINK** Test Protocol Number.
+1. Select and add a  [Test Protocol](./../test-protocols/test-protocol-for-operation.md) Number.
 All the data defined within the Test Protocol is copied into the Quality Control Test.

 2. Select and add a Document Series Number.